jungyoo311/highonlife/README.md

 def search(Node root):
-    Queue queue = new Queue() # creates new Queue root.marked = true # Marks the root node as visited queue.enqueue(root) // add to the end of the queue # Adds the root node to the queue while !queue.isEmpty(): # While queue is not empty, keep exploring Node r = queue.dequeue() //Remove r from the front of the queue visit(r) # Processes the node
+    Queue queue = new Queue() # creates new Queue root.marked = true # Marks the root node as visited queue.enqueue(root) #  Add to the end of the queue # Adds the root node to the queue while !queue.isEmpty(): # While queue is not empty, keep exploring Node r = queue.dequeue() # Remove r from the front of the queue visit(r) # Processes the node
         for each Node n in r.adjacent: # iterates through each of node r's neighbors - the nodes it's directly connected to. n.marked = true # marks neighbor node n as visited